kambala3000/signal/README.md

 `npm run build` – build production version to the `build` folder

-`npm run test` – runs the test watcher in an interactive mode
+`npm run test` – run the test watcher in an interactive mode

 `npm run eject` – move all the configuration and build  will directly into the project folder